AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/dmarc-record.md

 >[!CAUTION]
 >
->Pour se conformer aux nouvelles exigences de Gmail et Yahoo! et éviter les problèmes de délivrabilité avec les principaux FAI, il est recommandé de configurer l’enregistrement DMARC pour tous les sous-domaines délégués.
+>Pour se conformer à la nouvelle exigence de Gmail et Yahoo! et éviter des problèmes de délivrabilité avec les principaux FAI, il est recommandé de configurer un enregistrement DMARC pour tous les sous-domaines délégués.
 [En savoir plus](dmarc-record-update.md)

 <!--If you fail to comply with the new requirement from Gmail and Yahoo! to have DMARC record for all sending domains, your emails are expected to land into the spam folder or to get blocked.-->